BlackBoxVision/react-native-mercadopago-px/README.md

 ## Example Usage

-After reading and performing the previous steps, you should be to import the lib in Javascript land and use it like in this example:
+After reading and performing the previous steps, you should be able to import the library and use it like in this example:

 ```javascript
 import * as React from 'react';